ourresearch/openalex-docs/api-entities/works/work-object/location-object.md

 ### license

 _String:_ The location's publishing license.
-This can be a [Create Commons](https://creativecommons.org/about/cclicenses/) license such as cc0 or cc-by, a publisher-specific license, or null which means we are not able to determine a license for this location.
+This can be a [Creative Commons](https://creativecommons.org/about/cclicenses/) license such as cc0 or cc-by, a publisher-specific license, or null which means we are not able to determine a license for this location.

 ```json
 license: "cc-by"